Adarsh-OPP/Adarsh-OPP/README.md

 # 👋 Hi, I’m @Adarsh-OPP

-- 🧑‍💻 I’m a **15-year-old** student passionate about programming and tech
 - 👀 I’m interested in building real-world projects with code
 - 🌱 I’m currently learning **AI & ML**, focusing on **Computer Vision**
 - 🎯 **Goal**: To become an expert in **AI & Machine Learning**, specializing in **Computer Vision** and building real-world intelligent systems